rsato1007/meal-planner-cli/DEVELOPMENT.md

 - Also it's time to start to thinking about putting types/interfaces into a dedicated file.
     - Plus this would allow me to rethink them as needed.

+- As a side note, would like to revisit
 # Code Components to Consider
 ## Persistent Storage
 - Starting off, we need to ensure the data is persistent.
 I was thinking either .txt or .json file.